Revision rhinoplasty

 Nasal bones too pinched

-In these cases, two alternatives are possible: it is possible to repeat the bone cuts "osteotomies", spread the bones then insert a spacer (generally with a cartilage graft).
-The other alternative, simpler, but just as effective, is to inject chopped cartilage into the depressed areas.
+In these cases, two alternatives are possible: it is possible to cut the bony structure "osteotomies", spread the bones and then insert a spreader (generally with a cartilage graft).
+The other alternative, simpler yet just as effective, is to inject chopped cartilage into the sunken areas.

 Inverted V

-The inverted V is the most classic sign after rhinoplasty, allowing you to recognize a patient who has already had surgery at a glance.
-It can be seen 6 to 9 months after a first rhinoplasty.
+The inverted V is the most classic postrhinoplasty sign, allowing you to immediately recognize a patient who has already had surgery.
+It can appear 6 to 9 months after a first rhinoplasty.

-The inverted V corresponds to a drop in the cartilages of the back of the nose, appearing in rhinoplasties with significant dorsal reduction without strengthening of the middle third.
+The inverted V corresponds to a collapse in the cartilages of the back of the nose, appearing in rhinoplasties with significant dorsal reduction without strengthening of the middle third of the nose.

-This aspect is treated by placing cartilaginous grafts under the triangular ones, the “spreader grafts”.
+This aspect is treated by the placements of cartilaginous grafts, the “spreader grafts”.

 Polly beak deformity

-The so-called “polly beak deformity” appearance corresponds to an arch seen in profile between the tip and the back of the nose.
+The so-called “polly beak deformity” appearance corresponds to a curve seen in profile between the tip and the back of the nose.

-This aspect is generally linked to the conjunction of two factors : insufficient resection of the nasal septum (this is why the polly beak is hard to palpation and moves with the septum) and drop of the tip linked to structural insufficiency.
+This appearance is generally due to the combination of two factors : insufficient removal of the nasal septum (this is why the pollybeak is hard in palpatione and moves with the septum) and a collapse of the tip due to structural insufficiency.

 This is treated by reduction of the excess septum and reinforcement of the tip.

-More rarely, polly beak is linked to an accumulation of fibrosis.
+More rarely, pollybeak is due to an accumulation of fibrosis.
 In this more delicate case, fibrosis can be reduced during surgical revision.

 Nasal saddling